ruby-processing/ruby-processing.github.io/_posts/2015-11-21-windows_started.md

 :!k9 run % # from vim runs the sketch
 {% endhighlight %}

+As a windows user you may find [jEdit][jedit] to be a more suitable editor.

 {% highlight ruby %}
 def setup
   sketch_title 'Fred'